Kanawha County teenager receives maximum sentence for fatal shooting - NewsBreak

 Related

-SOUTH CHARLESTON, W.Va.
-(WOWK) — A South Charleston man accused of stabbing his brother with a shovel was charged with assault.
+SOUTH CHARLESTON, WV (WOWK) — A South Charleston man was charged with assault after he stabbed his brother with a shovel on Tuesday.
 According to the criminal complaint, the Kanawha County Sheriff’s Office responded to a stabbing report at 1178 Sand Plant Road.
-At the scene, Chase Patrick Lily, 19, admitted to a deputy that he stabbed […]
+At the scene, Chase Patrick Lily, 19, admitted to a deputy that […]

 wchstv.com

-Note: UPDATE: The Cabell County Sheriff’s Office says Rhonda Vickers has been found safe.
-The sheriff’s office says they were assisted in locating Vickers by the Barboursville Police Department’s K-9 unit bloodhound.
-CABELL COUNTY, WV (WOWK) – The Cabell County Sheriff’s Office is searching for a woman last seen Tuesday night.
-According to the sheriff’s office, […] UPDATE: Vista View Apartments shooting suspect arrested